© Crown copyright 2017

 - the female burden of premature death in England was lower than the EU average for cardiovascular diseases but higher than average for cancers

 - for females, the burden of premature death for chronic respiratory diseases was 80% higher than the EU average

-- in England the female burden of premature death due to accidents and injuries was 30% lower than the EU average, and was also significantly lower than average for self-harm and interpersonal violence, HIV/AIDS and tuberculosis and nutritional deficiences
+- in England the female burden of premature death due to accidents and injuries was 30% lower than the EU average and was also significantly lower than average for self-harm and interpersonal violence, HIV/AIDS and tuberculosis and nutritional deficiencies.

 In England, as in the EU as a whole, non-communicable diseases accounted for over 80% of the burden of premature death, with injuries and communicable, maternal, neonatal and nutritional diseases accounting for the remainder (figure 6, 7).

 In England and in other Western European countries, premature death from non-communicable diseases was chiefly due to cancers and cardiovascular diseases (figure 6,7).
 In Central and Eastern European countries the burden of cancers was lower and a larger part of the total burden of premature death was due to other diseases, including cardiovascular diseases, cirrhosis, and injuries.

 For males in England, the burden of premature death due to cancers was lower than the EU average (Figure 6), however, it was 23% higher than in Sweden the country with lowest male burden in the EU (Figure 5).
 England had the eighth smallest male cancer burden.

 Women in England did less well (figure 5, 7); the cancer burden for females in England was higher than the EU average (Figure 7).
 38% higher than in Spain and England ranked 22nd of the 28 countries (21 countries had a lower cancer burden).
 Indeed only Denmark and the Netherlands had a higher female burden in 2015 for premature deaths from cancer of Western European countries.